Eno-Mario/react/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Exercise 2
+## Exercise 3

-Create a new Message component that renders a p tag with the message "What a beautiful day!".
-Render the new component within the Hello component.
+Can you use the Hello component more than once in the App component?
+What happens if you do?
+Can you render the Message component directly within the App component?
+What happens if you do?
+Write your answers in a comment